-The Plan provides individualized coordination of complex or catastrophic cases.
-Care Coordinators and Case Managers who are nurses or behavioral health clinicians work directly with members, their families and their professional providers to coordinate healthcare needs.
+The Plan provides individualized coordination of complex and/or catastrophic cases.
+Care Coordinators and Case Managers who are registered nurses, licensed clinical social workers or behavioral health clinicians work directly with members, their families and their professional providers to coordinate healthcare needs.

 The Plan will coordinate access to a wide range of services spanning all levels of care depending on the member's needs.
-Having a nurse or behavioral health clinician available to coordinate these services ensures improved delivery of healthcare services to members and their professional providers.
+Having a registered nurse, licensed clinical social worker or behavioral health clinician available to coordinate these services ensures improved and safe delivery of healthcare services to members and their professional providers.